iainlane/octoflux/README.md

 Sync your [Octopus](https://octopus.energy) smart meter usage into an InfluxDB instance.

+![A grafana panel showing the data collected by Octoflux.
+Two stat panels are shown at the top, one for electricity and one for gas.
+They both have sparklines.
+Below that is a normal time series graph showing electricity and gas on the same chart.
+The left axis shows electricity and the right axis shows gas.](image/grafana.png)

 ## Requirements

 * An InfluxDB v2 installation with a bucket you can write to